unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `name` (required)

-This attribute specifies a unique name for this suite of tests.
+This attribute value specifies a unique name for this suite of tests.
 These names could be output to the user during test execution, used to summarize success and failure, or used to select or deselect test components.

 **Example**